tatey/translink/README.md

 # NOTE

 This project is a work-in-progress.
 Use with caution.
-Will make available as a gem at future data.
+Will make available as a gem in the future.

 # Translink